-The awarding of external funding and grants to Siel Bleu Ireland has ensured that Siel Bleu Ireland are in a position to retain its staff and manage the severe impact of the reduction in income from the delivery of services.
-Funding from Hospital Saturdays Fund, ChangeX, The Community Foundation, Pobal, Dublin Co Coop, A Menarini, The Siel Bleu Association and the HSE for various projects.
+The awarding of external funding and grants to Siel Bleu Ireland has ensured that Siel Bleu Ireland is in a position to retain its staff and manage the severe impact of the reduction in income from the delivery of services.
+Funding from Hospital Saturdays Fund, The Government, The Community Foundation, Pobal, The Siel Bleu Association and the HSE has significantly supported Siel Bleu Ireland throughout 2021.